System design interview guide

 High-level architecture

-- Index clusters — Sharding, replication, segment merges.
+- Index clusters — Sharding, replication, segment merges, NRT refresh.

-- Graph / ACL — May serve friend lists or block sets for filter phase.
+- Graph / ACL service — Friend lists, block sets, custom audiences for the filter phase.

 [ Post write ] --> event bus --> Indexer --> Index shards (inverted lists)